ShivamDatainSight/ShivamDatainSight/README.md

 I have over 2 years of professional experience as a **Junior Project Engineer at Larsen & Toubro (L&T India)**, where I developed strong expertise in project management, resource planning, coordination, and execution of large-scale engineering projects.
 During my tenure, I worked extensively with **Advanced Excel**, **Power BI**, and **PowerPoint** for data analysis, visualization, and management reporting.

 My responsibilities included **data reconciliation and validation** to ensure accuracy in project records, along with managing and organizing project data on internal systems.
-I also gained hands-on experience with **SAP MM (Material Management)** and internal platforms such as **ELPH** for engineering project data management.
+I also gained hands-on experience with **SAP MM (Material Management)** and internal platforms such as **ELPHs** for engineering project data management.

 Additionally, I handled **engineering drawing material reconciliation** and contributed to improving data accuracy, reporting efficiency, and site-level coordination.
 I am focused on building a career in **Data Analytics** and **Data Science**, where I can apply my analytical skills and technical knowledge to solve real-world business problems.